juschan/Project_1B/README.md

-# Project_1B
+# Project_1B - Color Crush

-This is a Match-Three game similar to Candy Crush.
+This is a 8x8 grid Match-Three, game similar to Candy Crush.

 ###Technology